 Copyright Brooke Maree © 2017

 Being a copycat or blatantly stealing is never cool.
 There is a fine line between inspiration and stealing, so please be respectful, honest, and full of integrity when sharing this piece of writing or using its information.
 Many hours of work, planning, and editing goes into our pieces to ensure the highest quality first-hand information.
-Any of our work that is plagiarised will be found and could constitute a copyright infringement and legal action.
+Any of our work that is plagiarised will more than likely be found and brought to attention.
 That being said, you are ALWAYS welcome to share our content, as long as you attribute and link back to the source. xxx

 Comments will be approved before showing up.